How to Calibrate for Belt Stretch

 - $102=40 (originally 20) (z, step/mm)

-Mount a piece of stock which is dimensionally stable and mill 3 holes in it so as to make a right triangle, sized to be close to the maximum size which your calipers can measure (again, a nice round value here will make the math simpler).
+Mount a piece of stock which is dimensionally stable and mill 3 features in it so as to make a right triangle, sized to be close to the maximum size which your calipers can measure (again, a nice round value here will make the math simpler).
+While a round pocket is an obvious choice, it is difficult to measure.
+An expedient option which seems to work well is to spot the features using a V endmill which is more obtuse than the points of one’s calipers.

-Measure the three holes in a consistent fashion, e.g., left edge to left edge, front edge to front edge.
+Measure the three holes in a consistent fashion, e.g., left edge to left edge, front edge to front edge. (if you use a V endmill as suggested above, this is simply a matter of poking the caliper tips into the holes to get the tips centered at the bottom).
 Then compare the measurement to the distance which is expected.
 Convert it into a ratio by dividing the expected distance by the measured distance, multiply the number of steps by this ratio, and update the number of steps in Grbl with the new value.
 If the left edge to left edge of two holes which were expected to be 75mm apart measures as 75.03mm, one would calculate:

 75mm (desired movement) ÷ 75.03mm (actual movement) = 0.999600159936026 (ratio) × 40 (current steps) = 39.9840064